ES-TUDelft/affectbutton-qualtrics/README.md

 ---

-The affect button is used to collect users feedback via reporting their emotional state.
+The AffectButton is used to collect users' feedback via reporting their emotional state.
 It is based on the work by <a href="http://joostbroekens.com/" target="_blank">Broekens et al.</a> [[1]](#v-citation).

-In the following, we provide a step-by-step guide for using the affect button in a Qualtrics survey.
+In the following, we provide a step-by-step guide for using the AffectButton in a Qualtrics survey.
-Note that in this guide we're using the affect template as a starting point for a new survey.

 ---